bibi2400/bibi2400/README.md

 - 👋 Hi, I’m @bibi2400
-- 👀 I’m interested in tech, maths and art
-- 🌱 I’m currently learning TS
-- 📫 How to reach me: you won't have to reach me, I'm invisible

 <!---
 bibi2400/bibi2400 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.